What is Dropshipping and How Does It All Work in 2025?

 Investment

-The first rule of business: you need money to make money.
-Of course, dropshipping means lower overhead costs, but you still need a small amount of capital to begin.
+Although dropshipping requires lower overhead costs, but you still need a small amount of capital to begin.
 Some of the initial costs may include:

 -